The 20 Best Oculocutaneous Albinism Type 1 Doctors Near Me

 Bordeaux, FR

-Claudio Plaisant practices in Bordeaux, France.
+Claudio Plaisant practices practicing medicine in Bordeaux, France.
 Mr. Plaisant is rated as a Distinguished expert by MediFind in the treatment of Oculocutaneous Albinism Type 1.
-His top areas of expertise are Albinism, Hypomelanotic Disorder, Oculocutaneous Albinism Type 2, and Oculocutaneous Albinism.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Albinism, Hypomelanotic Disorder, Oculocutaneous Albinism Type 2, and Oculocutaneous Albinism.

 Distinguished in Oculocutaneous Albinism Type 1